-Higner Ed ducation Enrol lment by K ace and I Hispanic Origin in 2 007 White Black Asian Hispanic of Total alone alone alone Other race Latino United States 20,793,948 71.0% 14.0% 6.9% 8.2% 11.7% Massachusetts 524,147 77.9% 8.6% 8.0% 5.5% 6.4%
+White Black Asian Hispanic or Total alone alone alone Other race Latino United States 20,793,948 71.0% 14.0% 6.9% 8.2% 11.7% Massachusetts 524,147 77.9% 8.6% 8.0% 5.5% 6.4%

-Massachusetts is an internationally recognized center for higher education, with 443,316 students in undergraduate, professional and graduate private and public programs in the 2005/2006 school year, according to the New England Board of Higher Education.
-Survey data released by the Institute of International Education stated that 31,817 foreign students were enrolled in Massachusetts colleges and universities in the 2007/2008 school year.
-This was an increase of 10.9 from the previous year.
+Massachusetts is an internationally recognized center for higher education, with 462,236 students in undergraduate, professional and graduate private and public programs in the 2006/2007 school year, according to the New England Board of Higher Education.
+Survey data released by the Institute of International Education state that 31,683 foreign students were enrolled in Massachusetts colleges and universities in the 2007/2008 school year.
+This was an increase of 10.5 from the previous year.
 Massachusetts is still ranked 4th among states for foreign student enrollment.

-The Massachusetts public higher education system is composed of universities, state colleges, and community colleges on 29 campuses with a combined enrollment of 263,836 students in the 2006-07 school year.
+The Massachusetts public higher education system is composed of universities, state colleges, and community colleges with a combined enrollment of 198,187 students in the 2007 school year.
 The system awarded 31,986 degrees in the 2007-08 school year.
-In addition, Massachusetts has a system of private higher education that accounted for over half of the total enrollment in Massachusetts in 2005.
+In addition, Massachusetts's system of private higher education enrolled 264,049 full and part-time student in 2007.
 The strength of both public and private colleges and universities as centers for research and education contributes to the high quality of the Massachusetts work force and plays a key role in attracting and retaining business and industry within the state.